MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 <center><img src="/img/blog/dataops/dataOps.jpg" /></center><br/>

+# What is DataOps?

 DevOps practices have been known, utilised and perfected over the past few years to allow speed and agility in the development life cycles.
 While all the advancements have happened in development lands, data domains have not kept pace.
-DataOps is a concept that allows applying DevOps practices to data life cycles to not only achieve speed and agility but also to deliver trusted and high-quality data.
+DataOps is a concept that allows applying DevOps practices to data life cycles to not only achieve speed and agility but also to deliver trusted and high-quality data.<br/>
 Like DevOps, DataOps minimises manual interventions by codifying data related changes and deployment through automated CI/CD tools.
 <br/>
 In this blog post, I will show you how to create your Snowflake DataOps pipeline using AWS developer tools and Flyway.

-<div style="background-color: #fff3cd ; border-color: #ffeeba; color: #856404; border-radius: .25rem; padding: .75rem 1.25rem;"><strong>Warning!</strong><br/>This is very hands-on blog post.
+<div style="background-color: #fff3cd ; border-color: #ffeeba; color: #856404; border-radius: .25rem; padding: .75rem 1.25rem;"><strong>Warning!</strong><br/>This is a very hands-on blog post.
 Get ready to get your hands dirty &#128525;</div> <br/>

 ## Let's get Started:

 To get started you will need to follow below steps:

-# Step 1:
+# Step 1: Downloading the template
 Download below repository as a zip folder.
 Once downloaded unzip it and cd into the folder<br/>
 <a href="https://github.com/MechanicalRock/snowflake-dataops">Snowflake Dataops Repository</a>